 The Board considers its approach to risk oversight and management is appropriate for the Company, given its size and business complexity, and seeks to continually improve the Company's management of risk.

 Work, Health and Safety (WHS)

 An important focus for the Board is to ensure the safety and wellbeing of all our employees.
-During the year the Board reviewed and updated its Work, Health and Safety policy which was signed off by the Managing Director.

 The Company has a WHS committee, made up of representatives from operations, stores, warehouse and Head Office.